 At Glade Hill Primary & Nursery School, pupil attendance is a key priority.
 The majority of our pupils attend school regularly and are always punctual.
 In order for children to maximise their learning opportunity it is vital that they attend school every day.
 The 'traffic light' letter below shows how different levels of attendance can affect a child's learning.

-The school has just introduced a new rewards system for attendance and every child that has achieved 100% attendance since September 2014 will receive a Bronze Medal.
-Any child that goes on to achieve 100% attendance in the Spring Term will receive a Silver Medal and at the end of the year there will be Gold Medals awarded to all children who have 100% attendance for the year.
-Bronze and Silver medals will also be given out in the Spring and Summer Terms where appropriate.
+The school uses a rewards system for attendance and every child that has achieved 100% attendance in the Autumn Term will receive an award.
+Any child that goes on to achieve 100% attendance in the Spring Term will then receive a further award and at the end of the year there will be awards for all children who have 100% attendance for the year.
+Awards are also given out in the Spring and Summer Terms where appropriate.

-We employ an Attendance Improvement Officer, Mr Wilkinson, whose role it is to assist parents and children to:
+We employ an Attendance Improvement Officer, Mr Meredith, whose role it is to assist parents and children to:

 - attend school